The Board of Hope Media Ltd comprises non-executive directors who drive the strategic direction of Hope Media.

 Stephen O’Doherty is a broadcaster and commentator with an extensive background in media, public policy, education and the arts.
-He has significant experience in non profit leadership and governance.
+He has significant experience in not for profit leadership and governance.
 He joined the Board of Hope Media Limited in 2003, succeeding Roger Climpson as Chair in 2005.

 Stephen began as a broadcast journalist, working in both radio and TV for commercial stations and the ABC.
 From 1992 – 2002 he served as a Member of the NSW Parliament and was a member of the Shadow Cabinet with portfolios including Education, Disability and Community Services, and Treasury.
 Stephen was the inaugural CEO of Christian Schools Australia from 2002 – 2017, a role which involved advocacy and support for a growing movement of schools.

-Stephen also chairs the board of Brisbane’s Family Radio Limited (96five).
-He is a Director of the sector peak organisation Christian Media and Arts Australia (CMAA) and of Excelsia College.
+Stephen chairs the board of Brisbane’s Family Radio Limited (96five) and is a Director of the sector peak organisation Christian Media and Arts Australia (CMAA).
 Stephen has a passion to see Christian radio continue to thrive as a significant part of Australia’s community broadcasting sector.
 He represents CMAA on the Community Broadcasting Roundtable.

 Stephen is the Principal of a consultancy providing strategic communications and music services.